-Many business owners who need a small business appraisal in Atlanta, or Macon GA generally need to provide a significant amount of information and documents to get the process started.
+Many business owners who need a small business appraisal in Atlanta, or Sandy Springs GA generally need to provide a significant amount of information and documents to get the process started.
 This is a true whether they need a calculation of value or a full report (detailed or summary).
 However, the requirement is smaller for a calculation of value.
 Burns Valuation Consulting offers a service called calculation of value for a fixed fee, which can be very useful under certain circumstances.
 A full, small business appraisal is more appropriate in others.

 What is a Full, small business appraisal

 A full, small business appraisal in Atlanta or any other cities provides a report with a conclusion of value that is thoroughly documented.
 It includes background information about the company, its management, and the economic environment and historical financial performance.
 Depending on the future prospects of the business, it can hinge on projected financial statements as well.
 Users of the report (owners, lawyers, buyer and sellers, etc.) with varying knowledge about the subject company can read the report and understand the company and the methodology used to value it.
 If done correctly, the users of the report should all come to the same or similar conclusions as the expert author of small business appraisals.

 What is a Calculation of Value?

 A calculation of value, on the other hand, the business valuation appraisal expert and company/client agree before-hand on what background information will be used to support value as well as procedures to be used.
 The conclusion, in this service offering, will be expressed as a calculated value and can be significantly less expensive than a full valuation report.